jfriedly/bedrocklinux-website/markdown/introduction.md

   `LD_PRELOAD`.
-- With only a few days to go before presenting Compiz at a local Free/Open Source Software enthusiast club, the presenter found Debian's video drivers for his laptop were overly old to support the 3D acceleration needed for Compiz.
+- With only a few days to go before presenting Compiz at a local Free/Open Source Software enthusiast club, the presenter found Debian's video drivers for his laptop were too old to support the 3D acceleration needed for Compiz.
 While Arch Linux's X11 video drivers were new enough, its Compiz package did not work at the time.
 Bedrock Linux allowed for a quick and easy
   solution: use Arch Linux's X11 with Debian's Compiz.